Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt2-escalation.md

 "It was," Allison said, turning to face him again.
 "We *know* it was."

 "But it was meant to be a stop-gap," XIù continued.
-"We were supposed to run and get help, not…*this."*
+"We were supposed to run and get help, not...*this."*

 "You ran and got help, and the help turned out to be busy with somethin’ more important."
 Kevin scratched at his arm.
 "Honestly?
 How the shit aren’t you two climbin’ the walls and breakin’ stuff by now?"